ctrl-exec - Security Operations

 The agent systemd unit sets MemoryDenyWriteExecute=yes.
 This is safe for the current bash-only script inventory but will cause silent failures if a JIT-compiled runtime (Java, Node.js, Python with JIT) is added to the allowlist.
 There is no mechanism to detect this conflict at allowlist load time.
 When adding a new script whose interpreter is a JIT runtime, remove MemoryDenyWriteExecute=yes from the unit file before deploying.

-No ctrl-exec-side agent cert revocation
+No dispatcher-side agent cert revocation

 Unpairing and Decommission

-ctrl-exec unpair <hostname> removes the agent from the registry.
+ced unpair <hostname> removes the agent from the registry.
 The agent will no longer receive cert renewals and will become stale when the overlap window expires.
 However, the agent's certificate remains cryptographically valid until its natural expiry date, which is printed by the unpair command.
-During that window, a host holding a copy of the agent cert and key can still connect to the ctrl-exec on port 7443.
+During that window, a host holding a copy of the agent cert and key can still connect to the dispatcher on port 7443.

 The recommended workflow after unpairing is: